 - Improve your current level of functioning

 - Slow potential decline

-The first step to making sure Medicare pays for your physical therapy is establishing medical necessity.
+Establishing medical necessity is the first step to ensuring Medicare pays for your physical therapy.
 Usually, all this takes is a simple note from your doctor.

 Also, make sure you keep track of your paperwork.
 Always keep a copy for your own records in case you have to dispute a claim.